Why didn't the powers-that-be use hot water to get Flick's tongue off the flagpole?

 It probably has something to do with the narrative structure of the film.
 That is, the near lack of one.
 The movie only has one real plot thread that carries through the whole movie: Ralphie wants a BB gun.
 The majority of the movie is a series of vignettes with only a few directly related to the main plot.
 This means that generally you can still enjoy it even if you watch it completely out of sequence.
 This makes it a perfect movie to have going on in the background and to only sorta pay attention to throughout the evening.

-When Ralphie is beating up the bully, Toadie yells "I'm gonna tell my dad!" and runs offscreen.
+When Ralphie is beating up Scut Farkus, Grover Dill yells "I'm gonna tell my dad!" and runs offscreen.
 I mean, you bully him for ages, and when he does something back, you tattletale?
-The bully got what was coming to him, but as far as the movie shows, Toadie never does.
+The bully got what was coming to him, but as far as the movie shows, Grover never does.